Milan Stanislav Ďurica: Reception

-Ďurica has been criticized for his attempts to rehabilitate the wartime Slovak State and its president, Jozef Tiso, whose actions resulted in the deaths of some 70,000 Jews during the Holocaust in Slovakia. Ďurica claims that Tiso used the power of presidential exemption for Jews to save 35,000 Jews from his regime's own antisemitic policies.
+Ďurica was criticized for his attempts to rehabilitate the wartime Slovak State and its president, Jozef Tiso, whose actions resulted in the deaths of some 70,000 Jews during the Holocaust in Slovakia. Ďurica claimed that Tiso used the power of presidential exemption for Jews to save 35,000 Jews from his regime's own antisemitic policies.
 According to American historian James Mace Ward and other scholars, evidence for the number of exemptions issued is "straightforward and indisputable": only about 650 exemptions covering 1,000 Jews were issued prior to the end of deportations in 1942, and three-quarters of these Jews were covered by other exemptions.
-A controversial textbook written by Ďurica presented Tiso and his colleagues as "saviours of the Jewish population" and implied that Jews drafted for forced labor had it better than the non-Jewish Slovak population.
+A controversial textbook written by Ďurica presented Tiso and his colleagues as "saviours of the Jewish population" and implied that Jews drafted for forced labour had it better than the non-Jewish Slovak population.
 The textbook was harshly criticized by historians and later retracted.